ACONITE Overview Information

 ACONITE Side Effects & Safety

 Do not use aconite.
 Aconite root is UNSAFE when taken by mouth.
 All species of the plant are dangerous, and so are processed products.
-Aconite contains a strong, fast-acting poison that causes severe side effects such as nausea, vomiting, weakness, sweating, breathing problems, heart problems, and death.
+Aconite contains a strong, fast-acting poison that causes severe side effects such as nausea, vomiting, weakness or inability to move, sweating, breathing problems, heart problems, and death.

 Some people use aconite in a cream or lotion that is applied to the skin.
 This practice is also dangerous.
 The poisons in aconite can be absorbed through the skin, causing severe side effects.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Do not take aconite by mouth or apply it to your skin if you are pregnant or breast-feeding.
 It is UNSAFE and can cause serious side effects, including death.